 Every time you call for a plumber to repair your sink or a baker to prepare a birthday cake, you outsource.
-Software development outsourcing is more or less the same.
+Software development outsourcing to an IT company is more or less the same.
 Despite the fact that the responsibility is bigger, the risks are higher, and the process is more complex.

 According to Fortunly, the global IT outsourcing market is expected to grow by $98 billion from 2020 to 2024.
-This means that software outsourcing has become a common practice among both established companies and startups.
+This means that outsourcing to software development companieshas become a common practice among both established businesses and startups.
 And it happened for a few reasons.
 In this article, I’ll share what these reasons are, what software outsourcing is basically, and how to outsource software development right.

 Software Outsourcing: Types & Models